 Even though Euclid and Fibonacci did not seem to promote the same numerology that permeated the work of Pythagoras and his followers–the mysticism would not disappear into history quietly.
 In 1509, a three-volume work by Luca Pacioli titled De Divina Proportione (The Divine Proportion) was published.
 Pacioli, a Franciscan friar, was known mostly known as a mathematician, but he was also trained in, and keenly interested in, art.
 Leonardo Da Vinci, a long time friend and collaborator of Pacioli’s created a number of illustrations for Divina.

 Just as Pythagoras saw divinity in mathematics, Pacioli saw religious significance in the ratio.
-As such, Pacioli renamed Euclid’s extreme and mean ratio, The Divine Proportion (the same title as the three-volume treatise).
+As such, Pacioli renamed Euclid’s extreme and mean ratio, go to link The Divine Proportion (the same title as the three-volume treatise).
 So why was this number said to be divine?
 He offers five reasons:

 - “That it is one and only one and not more”.
 That is, there’s only one value for the divine proportion and only one Christian God.